sepa50/optical_guidance_system/jetson_code/README.md

 You'll need:
  - a SD card reader
  - preferably a Linux computer of sorts (though it can be done with windows too)
- - a decent 2A minimum usb power supply and type c cable to suit
+ - a decent 2A (3A prefered) minimum usb power supply and type c cable to suit
  - a micro usb type b cable

 The Jetson requires an older OS than that of the guide on the Nvidia website as the most current OS version as of August 2022 is corrupt.
-Follow the guide [here](https://developer.nvidia.com/embedded/learn/get-started-jetson-nano-2gb-devkit) to install the operating system to the Jeston 2Gb, be sure to get an older version of the operating system if Nvidia hasnt released a new version since August 2022.
+Follow the guide [here](https://developer.nvidia.com/embedded/learn/get-started-jetson-nano-2gb-devkit) to install the operating system to the Jeston 2GB, be sure to get an older version of the operating system if Nvidia hasnt released a new version since August 2022.

 ## Connecting to Ardupilot through PyMavlink <a id="PymavlinkArdu"></a>